 When Jesus saw a poor widow giving her last two coins into the Temple offering, he told his disciples, “This woman who has nothing but a basket full of neediness and two cents to her name has given all the money she has” (12:44; Luke 21:4).
 Why do you think the woman did something like that?

 LIFE APPLICATION.
 People who are not affiliated with any religion often argue that churches, synagogues, mosques, and other places of worship should have to pay taxes like all other institutions that are not publicly owned by city, state, or federal government.
 Should religion organizations give to Caesar their fair share rather than ask everyone else to pitch in and pay the extra required to run the government?

 LIFE APPLICATION.
-Jesus criticizes the religion scholars of his day for loving to dress up in their religious clothes, get greeted politely in public, getting reserved seats at synagogues, and praying long prayers out in public (12:38-40; Luke 20:45-47).
+Jesus criticizes the religion scholars of his day for loving to dress up in their religious clothes, getting greeted politely in public, getting reserved seats at synagogues, and praying long prayers out in public (12:38-40; Luke 20:45-47).
 If Jesus gave warnings about religion leaders today, what do you think he would say?
-And for heaven sake, don’t mention anyone’s name unless folks have already read the news.
+And for heaven’s sake, don’t mention anyone’s name unless folks have already read about it in the news.

 LIFE APPLICATION.
 Some Jews apparently taught that when God told us we should love our neighbor the way we love ourselves that God was talking about fellow Jews.
-(See the footnote in the Casual English Bible for 12:31.)
+(See the footnote 12:31.)
 Are we like that?
-Are we more likely to help someone within our inner circle of friends and family than we are a stranger who crosses our path who is in desperate need?
+Are we more likely to help someone within our inner circle of friends and family than we are to help a stranger who crosses our path who is in desperate need?

 LIFE APPLICATION.
 When Jesus commended the widow for donating to the Temple “all the money she has” (12:44; Luke 21:4), do you think he was encouraging people to give everything they have to the worship center?
 If not, what message do you think he was trying to convey?